Surakarta: Climate

+Surakarta features a tropical monsoon climate (Köppen: Am). with a lengthy wet season spanning from October through May, and a relatively short dry season covering the remaining four months (June through September).
+On average Surakarta receives just under 2200 mm of rainfall annually, with its wettest months being December, January, and February.
+As is common in areas featuring a tropical monsoon climate, temperatures are relatively consistent throughout the year.
+Surakarta's average temperature is roughly 30 °C every month (86 °F).

 Administrative divisions

-After Surakarta became a city, it was divided into five districts (kecamatan), each led by a camat, and subdivided into 51 kelurahan, each led by a lurah.
-The districts of Surakarta City are tabulated below with their areas and their populations at the 2010 Census, together with the latest official estimates (for mid 2019).
-The table also includes the number of administrative villages (urban kelurahan) in each district and its administrative centre:
+After Surakarta became a city, it was divided into five districts (kecamatan), each led by a camat, and subdivided into 51 kelurahan (now 54), each led by a lurah.
+The districts of Surakarta City are tabulated below with their areas and their populations at the 2010 Census and 2020 Census together with the latest official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as urban kelurahan), and the district postal codes: